sdras/JAMstack-Workshop/README.md

 # JAMstack-Workshop

+This repo houses the materials and resources for the JAMstack workshop using Vue and Netlify.
+This course assumes some familiarity with Vue.js.

 Author: Sarah Drasner

-This repo houses the materials and resources for the JAMstack workshop using Vue and Netlify.

 ## Sections

-- Intro:
+- Intro: JAMstack-intro.pdf
+- Deploys

 ## Twitter Contact Info